Non-diagonal Lindblad master equations in quantum reservoir engineering: Acknowledgments

 \section{Acknowledgments}

 D.N.B.-G. and M.J.W. acknowledge support from ARC Centre for Engineered Quantum Systems (CE170100009) and AFOSR FA 2386-18-1-4026 through the Asian Office of Aerospace Research and Development (AOARD).
-D.N.B.-G. acknowledges support from Colciencias (now Minciencias) through “Convocatoria No. 727 de 2015 – Doctorados Nacionales 2015”.
+D.N.B.-G. acknowledges the support of Colciencias (now Minciencias) through “Convocatoria No. 727 de 2015 – Doctorados Nacionales 2015”.
+D.N.B.-G. gratefully acknowledges financial support from the Australian Government via AUSMURI Grant No. AUSMURI000002.
 L.H. and A.E.M. sincerely thank the support from the Australian Research Council Discovery Project (DP200101353).
 A.E.M. was supported by the UNSW Scientia Fellowship program.